ARC-Encoder: learning compressed text representations for large language models: Experiments

-\myparag{Pooling.} The pooling operation should merge information from continuous representations while still producing vectors interpretable by the decoder.
+\myparag{How to pool?}The pooling operation should merge information from continuous representations while still producing vectors interpretable by the decoder.
 We experiment with memory tokens, the standard approach in the field.
-This method performs poorly as sequence length increases (see Tab.~\ref{tab:pooling_methods_ablations} in appendix), since the effective compression becomes higher.
-We also test clustering queries with k-means and averaging those within the same cluster, but this merging of potentially distant tokens proved harmful especially in translation tasks.
+This method performs poorly as sequence length increases (see Tab.~\ref{tab:pooling_methods_ablations}), since the effective compression becomes higher.
+We also tested k-means clustering, but this merging of potentially distant tokens proved harmful especially in translation tasks.
 It assumes in addition a non-causal training of the encoder, failing completely without it.
 The most effective poolings instead use contiguous tokens, either by averaging them as in Fig.~\ref{fig:pooling}, or by selecting the last token of each segment.
 Since averaging proved more robust in the multi-decoder setting, we choose it as our default method.
+While we explored dynamic merging strategies to achieve a specific average pooling factor, these initial attempts yielded variable results, suggesting that further refinement of the merging logic is required.

+\myparag{Where to pool?} Pooling module placement is a critical architectural choice.
+To isolate its impact, we evaluate Mistral 7B at an $\times 8$ pooling factor, consistently applying average pooling adjusted to each placement.
+We compare our default setting (\textsection~\ref{subsec:pooling_method}) against three alternatives: (1) \textit{Between SA and MLP}, averaging hidden states strictly between the final layer's self-attention and feed-forward blocks; (2) \textit{Before queries}, merging prior to the final layer's self-attention; and (3) \textit{2 layers earlier}, shifting the default pooling two layers deeper.
+As Tab.~\ref{tab:pooling_methods_place_ablations} shows, altering intra-layer placement slightly degrades average performance.
+Interestingly, pooling two layers earlier yields an identical average score, indicating robustness to slightly earlier pooling.
+However, shifting the module further upstream to the middle of the encoder drops performance by over $1\%$ on average.
+Furthermore, at a $\times 4$ pooling factor, the default setting outperforms the \textit{2 layers earlier} variant by $0.5\%$, justifying our final choice.